Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-- FreightAnalytics.sql  |  Used SELECT and JOIN to check GL codes, total freight by carrier and GL code, and to get monthly freight trend
+- freight_analytics.sql  |  Used SELECT and JOIN to check GL codes, total freight by carrier and GL code, and to get monthly freight trend

-- FreightAnalytics2.sql  |  Used SELECT, CTE, CAST to rank freight carriers, get monthly freight running total, and % total freight by carrier
+- freight_analytics_2.sql  |  Used SELECT, CTE, CAST to rank freight carriers, get monthly freight running total, and % total freight by carrier

 ---